Werner Daum: Publications on political events and art history of the Middle East

 In 1999, the Museum für Völkerkunde, now Museum Fünf Kontinente, (Museum of Ethnography) in Munich, Germany, published Daum's comprehensive catalogue for its exhibition on the cultural history of Yemen.
 Apart from this, Daum is the author of several other books and articles on the cultural history of Albania, Sudan or Yemen, with a special interest in the pre-Islamic history of Yemen.

+Death

+On 12 July 2025, Daum was found dead in his hotel room in Golem, near Kavajë, Albania, where he had been attending events to honour Josif Budo.
+He was 81.
+Police stated that there were no signs of foul play and preliminary findings indicated a natural cause of death.